11 o'clock number

-Among the theatre community, there is some debate as to the characteristics of an 11 o'clock number.
-It often signifies a moment of revelation or change of heart of a lead character, although there are exceptions to this.
+Among the theatre community there is some debate as to the characteristics of an 11 o'clock number.
+It often signifies a moment of revelation or change of heart of a lead character, often the protagonist, although there are exceptions to this.
 The 11 o'clock number is also differentiated from the finale in that it is not the final number in the show, but even this is not considered a requirement by some commenters.
 Broadway producer Jack Viertel defines an 11 o'clock number as "a final star turn".